Run (island): History

 According to the Treaty of Westminster ending the First Anglo-Dutch War (1652–1654), Run should have been returned to England.

 After the Second Anglo-Dutch War (1665–1667), England and the United Provinces of the Netherlands agreed in the Treaty of Breda to the status quo: the English kept the island of Manhattan, which the Duke of York (the future James II, brother of Charles II), had occupied in 1664, renaming the city on that island from New Amsterdam to New York.
 In return, Run was formally abandoned to the Dutch.
+In describing these events, Giles Milton is quoted in his novel Nathaniel's Nutmeg, in reference to Captain Nathaniel Courthope: "Yet the stand that he made on Run was to reshape history on the other side of the world, and although his death robbed England of her nutmeg, it gave her the biggest of apples".

 The Dutch monopoly on nutmeg and mace lasted up till the Napoleonic Wars; when in 1810 the British led by Captain Cole invaded and captured the Spice islands.
 The transfer of nutmeg trees to Ceylon, Grenada, Singapore and other British colonies in 1817 led to the decline of the Dutch supremacy in the spice trade.
 Dutch control of the island ended in 1949 (as the Dutch East Indies became Indonesia), but nutmeg trees are still growing on Run today.